solarbirdy/NorthshoreBikeMap/CONTRIBUTING.md

 * [Best Side Cycling](https://www.youtube.com/@BestSideCycling) (indirect contribution via watching the videos; waterfront partial opening, Pipeline Trail "difficult" notation in 1.4.6)
 * Kerry Sullivan of Newcastle City Government (important May Creek Park Drive channelisation data)
 * [Tom Fucoloro of Seattle Bike Blog](https://www.seattlebikeblog.com/) (information about another [City of Seattle maps error](https://social.ridetrans.it/@seabikeblog/114854311353878608), this one north of University Bridge)

-I am actively looking for updates to the Greater Northshore portion of the map, particularly those involving new bike infrastructure.
+* [@MHowell@kolektiva.social on Mastodon](https://kolektiva.social/@MHowell) for pointing out shifts in bike usage in Mountlake Terrace and western Briar as people figure out how to get to the light rail station

-I am aware of work underway in Shoreline, but I'm rarely too far over there so find it hard to monitor.
-(I am on the NE 145th Street mailing list, though.)
-I'm also aware of work planned but not yet underway in Kenmore.
+I am actively looking for corrections and updates to all maps, particularly those involving new bike infrastructure.

 I'm particularly _unaware_ of Woodinville and unincorporated King County projects.
 If you're in a position to provide updates on these, I want to know!
 And thank you!